History of Musical Film

 Rodgers and Hart worked on other ambitious film projects, with disappointing commercial results.
 The Phantom President (1932) starred stage legend George M. Cohan in a dual role as a boring presidential candidate and a charismatic look-alike who is paid to campaign in his place.
 Cohan's only screen musical suffered from poorly focused political satire and fared poorly at the box office.

-For Hallelujah, Iím a Bum (1933) Rodgers & Hart provided another integrated score and wrote rhythmic lyrical dialogue for several scenes.
+For Hallelujah, I m a Bum (1933) Rodgers & Hart provided another integrated score and wrote rhythmic lyrical dialogue for several scenes.
 Al Jolson starred as a tramp who tries to reform himself in order to please the girl he loves.
-Several film historians have championed this picture, but most viewers today find it a noble experiment that failed -- preachy, overwritten, and miscast.
+Several film historians have championed this picture, but other viewers today find it a noble experiment that failed -- preachy, overwritten, and miscast.
 The dynamic Jolson as a lazy tramp?
-Although the use of rhyming dialog was innovative, it served no clear purpose.
+Although the use of rhyming dialog was innovative, it served no clear purpose in this often dreary story.
 After this film did poorly with critics and audiences, Hollywood made meager use of Rodgers and Hart.
-Their only hit song during this period was "Blue Moon," which studio executives had cut from its intended picture!
-The duo left Hollywood in 1935, realizing that their best creative options were back on Broadway.
+The disgruntled duo left Hollywood in 1935, realizing that their best creative options were back on Broadway.

-By this time, another Broadway veteran was reshaping the musical film into a genre the Depression-era public could not get enough of.
+By this time, another Broadway veteran working from behind the camera was reshaping the musical film into a genre the Depression-era public could not get enough of.
 Think big, kaleidoscopic ensembles in settings that were "naughty, gaudy, bawdy, sporty . . ."